 Along with technology and human factors challenges, TTI Transportation Policy Research Center Director and Senior Research Engineer Ginger Goodin noted that there are many challenges ahead on the policy side in the automated/connected world.

 In her presentation, Goodin posed several questions that are being researched and for the audience to consider.

 “What happens when a driverless vehicles crashes?
 Is the car manufacturer responsible?” noted Goodin.
 “Traffic signals, lane markings, signs, and road design — how can these road features play a role in improving the reliability of the technology?
 Will we need traffic signals?
 Do we need wide lanes and clear zones if cars don’t crash?
 Will congestion be reduced, and if so, how many lanes will we need?
 How do we plan for investments if the roadway needs are potentially changing?”

 Ultimately Goodin said the public policy framework in the past 100 years has undergone incremental changes, but is now facing significant change from rapid and dynamic technological advances.

 “The advent of self-driving vehicles and connected roadway systems could be truly transformative, with the potential to significantly change U.S. transportation,” said session moderator and TTI Executive Associate Agency Director Bill Stockton.
 “The question is not if such vehicles will be on Texas roadways — but when.”

 - Texas A&M Transportation Institute panel: Travel going high-tech (The Eagle/Bryan-College Station)

-- Texas A&M Transportation Institute hosts ‘automated transportation’ panel (KAGS-TV)
+- Texas A&M Transportation Institute panel: TTI discusses the future for automated vehicles (KAGS-TV)